azicchetti/jquerymobile-router/README.md

 What's new in the latest versions
 =====================
+* Slightly changed the special support for pagebeforechange events.
+You have to call e.preventDefault() to pause the transition and use the deferred object
 * Added a "special" support for the pagebeforechange event, modeled after the pagebeforeload event
 * Support for jQM 1.3.0.
 Older jQM version are still supported in the legacy version (jquery.mobile.router-legacy.js)